T0ren4ik/probabilityTheory/README.md

 obj.next
 # [1, 'a']
-# note: the second time we got the same answer
+# note: the second time we get the same item

 obj.count
 # 4